Tampa International Airport Express Facility

 This site is not affiliated with FedEX Corp.

-The FedEX MD11F's luxurious First Class section (and ONLY passenger section.)
-Room enough for Tom Hanks, Wilson, and two FedEX execs.
+The FedEX MD-10's s luxurious First Class section (and ONLY passenger section.)
+Room enough for 4 FedEx execs.

 The cargo section is directly behind the partition behind the seats.
 In the above left photo, a person can be seen crouching at the small access door to the cargo area at the upper right of the photo.
 Above right photo shows view through this access door.